kodexa-ai/get-started-with-python/README.md

 # Getting Started with Kodexa in Python

-Collection of notebooks to interactively demonstrate cool ways to use Kodexa.
+Collection of notebooks to interactively demonstrate the fundamentals of Kodexa and cool ways to use the platform.

 ## Run on Binder